An overview of my writing experience and samples of my work.

 I’m a writer and editor for UW Medicine’s online magazine, Right as Rain.
 (View my author page.)
 I write health and wellness articles with a focus on mental health and patient stories, plus edit and proofread my colleagues’ work.

 Previously, I wrote news releases and crafted pitches for UW Medicine as a communications coordinator on the media relations team.
 As a student at the University of Washington, I wrote and edited for the college newspaper, The Daily.
+I won a first place Mark of Excellence award from the Society of Professional Journalists for my work.
 The ethics and sense of responsibility I learned as a student journalist remain central to my approach as a writer.

 I have had agoraphobia since I was a teenager, and I wrote about my experiences — plus interviewed a psychologist for some practical tips — to help those who are currently struggling with the fear of leaving home during the pandemic.
 I have also written about pandemic-induced anxiety, how to tell if symptoms are COVID-19 or a panic attack, and a deep dive piece on why popular anti-anxiety medications like Xanax may not be safe.

 As a Game of Thrones fan who works in healthcare, I wanted to find a way to pay homage to the final season through my work.
 So I asked an emergency doctor at Harborview Medical Center — the only level I trauma and burn center in a four-state region — to weigh in on the survivability of some dramatic scenes from the show.
 Some of his answers may surprise you.

 As someone with an anxiety disorder, I see how hard it can be for friends and family to know what to say—or how to help—when I’m panicking.
 I consulted a clinical psychologist for tips on how to show support for someone you care about who struggles with anxiety.